 Problems change and evolve with time and so do your employees.
 A performance metric that was able to address dropping work turnaround times may not be as relevant a year later, after all, has been said and done.
 The fluid nature of today’s competitive economy means that HR professionals and organizations need to be on the ball so as to not become complacent.

 In order to remain up-to-date, performance audits should be conducted annually or even bi-annually.
 These checks allow the organization to identify and eliminate potentially outdated benchmarks that are no longer relevant and replace them with more effective performance metrics.

 A word of warning though, sudden changes to your performance metrics can result in data collected previously becoming obsolete while interrupting any data collection efforts that you may already have in place.

-On the long-term this perpetuates a negative work culture which will no doubt cause an increase in employee turnover and a drop in productivity which will not be identified should an organization rely solely upon metrics.
+In the long-term, this perpetuates a negative work culture which will no doubt cause an increase in employee turnover and a drop in productivity which will not be identified should an organization rely solely upon metrics.

-Ever heard of the proverb “Too many cooks spoil the broth?” i.e. a situation where too many people involved in a task will most likely result in unsatisfactory results.
-The same could be said of performance metrics where including too many of them will result in less than stellar results.
+Ever heard of the proverb “Too many cooks spoil the broth?” i.e. a situation where too many people are involved in a task will most likely result in unsatisfactory results.
+The same could be said of performance metrics where including too many of them will result in less-than-stellar results.

-While it is okay to be thorough in your performance management efforts, it is not recommended that you include every conceivable measureable factor in your analysis.
-This is because, such extensive data collection is a tedious and time consuming affair which results in little-to-no useful data being collected.
+While it is okay to be thorough in your performance management efforts, it is not recommended that you include every conceivable measurable factor in your analysis.
+This is because such extensive data collection is a tedious and time-consuming affair which results in little-to-no useful data being collected.